ufidon/script/labs/lab06/README.md

    >
    >> Insecta
    >>> - dragonfly.jpg
    2. (5%) Download and install [imagemagick](https://imagemagick.org/), add it to the PATH environment variable so it can be called from anywhere on the computer (do this in the Powershell script).
+A template [ModifyEnvPath.ps1](./code/ModifyEnvPath.ps1) is provided.
    3. (15%) Compose a Powershell script to resize all images above to an uniform size, name them as filename-widthxheight.jpg.
+A template [ResizeImage.ps1](./code/ResizeImage.ps1) is provided.
    4. (5%) Test the script works as expected, all images are converted to the expected size

 **Demo video**